dataleonlabs/yap/README.md

 Yap offers powerful, yet lightweight features that allow fine-grained control over your API ecosystem.

 * **RESTful API** – full programmatic access to the internals makes it easy to manage your API users, keys and API configuration from within your systems.
-* **Multiple access protocols** – out of the box, YAP supports token-based, HMAC-signed, basic auth and keyless access methods.
+* **Multiple access protocols** – out of the box, YAP supports token-based, HMAC-signed, basic auth, and keyless access methods.
 * **Rate limiting** – easily rate limit of your API users; rate limiting is granular and can be applied on a per-key basis.
 * **Quotas** – enforce usage quotas on users to manage capacity or charge for tiered access.
 * **Granular access control** – grant API access on a version-by-version basis, grant keys access to multiple APIs or just a single version.
 * **API versioning** – API versions can be easily set and deprecated at a specific time and date.
 * **Blacklist / Whitelist / Ignored endpoint access** – enforce strict security models on a version-by-version basis to your access points.
 * **Webhooks** – trigger webhooks against events such as quota violations and authentication failures.
-* **IP whitelisting** – Block access to non-trusted IP addresses for more secure interactions.
+* **IP whitelisting** – block access to non-trusted IP addresses for more secure interactions.

 YAP is written in NodeJS, which makes it fast and easy to set up.